jack-hanlon/autochimp/README.md

-# Autochimp
+# Autochimp by <a href="https://github.com/jack-hanlon">Jack L. Hanlon</a>
-MailChimp API Automation for CASL Consent Legislation by <a href="https://github.com/jack-hanlon">Jack Hanlon</a>
+MailChimp API Automation for CASL Consent Legislation

 This Package contains two individual Functionalities.